Sierra-Alpha/desert/docs/project-report.md

    of your computer than this container.
 I would need to look at configuring this a different way so that we could launch the SSH server earlier in the docker file.

  - **No vnc**
-   [No Vnc](https://novnc.com/info.html) is a client for VNC connections that can run in a browser, this could be a way to allow even easier access to the VNC server, it could be an interesting develoment if the container also served the VNC client software over the internet to allow VNC connections through the browser.
+   [No Vnc](https://novnc.com/info.html) is a client for VNC connections that can run in a browser, this could be a way to allow even easier access to the VNC server, it could be an interesting development if the container also served the VNC client software over the internet to allow VNC connections through the browser.

  - **Multiple Clients**
-   I can see a use case for wanting to connect to the container again, to a different Xserver display, for example if you had one project open in one VNC client and you wanted to seperate it totally from your work on another project, or you wanted to take advantage of multiple screens by having a VNC client runnning at fullscreen on both physical displays.
+   I can see a use case for wanting to connect to the container again, to a different Xserver display, for example if you had one project open in one VNC client and you wanted to seperate it totally from your work on another project, or you wanted to take advantage of multiple screens by having a VNC client running at fullscreen on both physical displays.
 I see this as a lower priority improvement as the nature of containers is that if you want to duplicate the functionality you can just spin up another container and access it independently.

  - **podman systemd**
-   One of the limitaitons of Docker Containers is that the images don't support systemd very well, the idea is that each container should be running an individual service, an ethos we are clearly breaking in this implementation, unless you argue that the service we are offereing is a home like environment wherever you go.
+   One of the limitaitons of Docker Containers is that the images don't support systemd very well, the idea is that each container should be running an individual service, an ethos we are clearly breaking in this implementation, unless you argue that the service we are offering is a home like environment wherever you go.
 Systemd is useful because it can start multiple programs and restart them on failure, and Podman (a similar containerisation technology to Docker) supports use of systemd as this